angadhn/MySite/_notes/von's Braun Wheel comparisons.md

 to the ISS (1998-present) and 1968's Space Station V from 2001: A Space Odyssey{%sidenote 'spaceOdyssey' 'Watch this as homework!'%}.

-## Von Braun's Rotating Wheel Space Station
+## von Braun's Rotating Wheel Space Station
 Wernher von Braun's [video](https://www.youtube.com/watch?v=5JJL8CUfF-o) envisioned a rotating wheel space station with 9 sections for:
 1. Headquarters and Communications